 Do you update your portfolio too often?
 No!.
 You have to update your portfolio often because it will help you to tell your clients that you are always open to learning.
 When you update your portfolio it shows that you are learning new skills and improving abilities.
 In the future, it will also show your expertise and experience and also it will be easy for you to land a high-paying project.

 All of us want to bag that dream interview and live the plan that we sketched out in our minds.
 Well, that takes a lot of effort and some really good presentation skills.
-A good portfolio or resume is one of the most important tools that we need to succeed.
+A good freelancer portfolio or resume is one of the most important tools that we need to succeed.
 Make sure that you give an adequate amount of thinking and time to create the right portfolio.
 It's worth the hard work.

-What is a portfolio?
+What is a portfolio in freelancing?